openziti/ziti/README.md

 This environment is perfect for evaluators to get to know Ziti and the capabilities it offers.
 The environement was not designed for large scale deployment or for long-term usage.
 If you are looking for a managed service to help you run a truly global, scalable network browse over to our website at http://netfoundry.io to learn more.

+---

+## Adopters

+Interested to see what companies are using OpenZiti?
+Check out [the list of projects and companies using OpenZiti here](./adopters.md).
+Interested in adding your project to the list?
+Add an issue to github or better yet feel free to add a pull request!
+Instructions for getting your project added are included [on the adopters list](./adopters.md)

+---

+## Support

+We have a very active Discourse forum.
+Join the conversation!
+Help others if you can.
+If you want to ask a question or just check it out, cruise on over to [the OpenZiti Discourse forum](https://openziti.discourse.group/).
+We love getting questions, jump in!

+---

 ### Contributing
 The Ziti project welcomes contributions including, but not limited to, code, documentation and bug reports.